romilly/breadboarder/docs/AFFINE.md

     to_h 2 3
 2 3 1

-⍝ create a 2 × 4 matrix of four points in catestian coordinates
+⍝ create a 2 × 4 matrix of four points in cartesian coordinates
       points ← ?2 4⍴10
       points
 7 8 3 1